Progress is Possible

 In 2015, world leaders agreed to 17 Global Goals for Sustainable Development to achieve a better world by 2030.
 Started by the Bill & Melinda Gates Foundation, Goalkeepers is a catalyst for action toward these goals—bringing together leaders from around the world to make progress toward ending poverty and fighting inequality.

-Goalkeepers is dedicated to accelerating progress toward the Global Goals: using powerful stories, data, and partnerships to highlight progress achieved, hold governments accountable, and bring together a new generation of leaders to address the world’s major challenges.
+Goalkeepers is dedicated to accelerating progress toward the Global Goals: using powerful stories, data, and partnerships to highlight progress achieved, and bring together a diverse range of leaders to address the world’s major challenges.

 A Better 2030.
 By the Numbers.

 We’ve Been Set Back About 25 Years in 25 Weeks

 In 2020, we looked at the damage the pandemic has done and argued for a collaborative response.
 There is no such thing as a national solution to a global crisis.

 Decades of Progress May Be on the Verge of Stalling

 In 2018, we argued that if current trends continue, the number of poor people in the world will stop falling—and could even start to rise.